Best Ping Irons Reviewed

 These clubs were among the first Ping ranges that feature the well-known Ping’s COR-Eye Technology which was initially introduced in the G-max Irons that were introduced as super-game-improvement clubs.
 As we have already introduced this technology, we know that it provides a higher launch angle, increased ball speeds, and maximized face flex which makes the face bend more.
 And, besides the distance, this technology also adds to forgiveness too, making the shots more efficient.
 Even from today’s perspective these irons represent decent golf equipment.Read more

 The technology that these clubs feature is aimed to help mid-handicappers achieve increased distance and develop their consistency with each shot.
 The incredible COR-Eye technology is responsible for the increase in face flexing four times.
-This flexing makes the ball go faster and higher and at the same, the distance is increased and the landing angle gets steeper.
+This flexing makes the golf ball go faster and higher and at the same, the distance is increased and the landing angle gets steeper.
 In addition to this, and in order to make the club feel and sound better, they used a multi-material badge in the cavity.
 This model also features the Custom Tuning Port to the sole to make the center of gravity deeper and that allows for elevated launch angle.

 Game improvement irons are usually larger and bulkier and often were considered repulsive at address, however, that’s not the case with this model.
-Their top line appears to be much thinner at address due to the added bevel.
+Their top line appears to be much thinner at address due to the added level.
 The shape of the toe is a bit longer in length compared to their predecessors and they feature a higher peak.
 All in all, much nicer looking clubs that feel and sound much better.

 Cost and Value